TUW-GEO/flagit/README.rst

 - Fork the ismn repository to your account
 - Clone the repository
-- make a new feature branch from the ismn master branch
+- make a new feature branch from the flagit main branch
 - Add your feature
 - Please include tests for your contributions in one of the test directories.
   We use unittest so a simple function called test_my_feature is enough
-- submit a pull request to our master branch
+- submit a pull request to our main branch

 Note
 ====